benhollar/Music-Military-MATLAB/readme.md

 20. Palau
 21. North Korea

+### Can I analyze other songs?
+Sure can!
+If you're using the latest commit, this should work easily -- simply add the MP3 file you'd like to analyze into the MP3 files folder.

+If you're using v1.0 (the original code), this is not as simple, but still possible.
+It would require both adding the song to the MP3 files folder and then directly calling the proper functions, or modifying MMM_Master_Script to include the new song.

+## I have more questions.

 For more information about the project, please visit [benhollar.com](http://www.benhollar.com/all/uhp/music-military-matlab/).
+Feel free to contact me directly -- you should find my contact information on the website.